 Black Friday is a perfect example of consumerism at its worst.
-If you are eagerly waiting for Black Friday to buy something you really need at a discount, then you are probably fine, safe and sound.
+If you are eagerly waiting for Black Friday to buy something you really need at a discount, then you are probably on the safe side.
 However, if you can’t wait for this day and you don’t even know what you will end up buying, then, my friend, you are in trouble.
 You are getting sucked into consumerism.
 But no worries, I’ll drag you out just like I dragged out myself.
 I’m going to explain why you waste money.
 Then you will learn how to save money for big purchases without struggle.

 - You can’t resist an instant reward instead of pursuing bigger yet blurred (because they are in distant future) long-term goals;

 - You want to seem better than you are (in this particular case, you want to seem rich);

 - You are living up to the expectations of the society ignoring you own desires;